-PC is not ‘everywhere’.
+PC is not ‘everywhere.’
 What we can or cannot say depends on a certain process.
-When condemnations are being labeled as ‘PC’ it means that they are in a collective process of examination.
+When condemnations are labeled ‘PC’ it means that they are in a collective process of examination.
 Research on PC should not look for a ‘PC era’ in a culture, but rather a PC stage in the development of an expression within a culture.
 For critical discourse analysts, acquiring a historical perspective for labels and their broader meanings may bring about new questions about their role in social change.

 REFERENCES

-Bush, H. K. (1995) A brief history of PC, with annotated bibliography.
+Bush HK (1995) A brief history of PC, with annotated bibliography.
 American Studies International 33(1): 42-64.

-Fairclough, N. (2003) ‘Political correctness’: the politics of culture and language.
+Fairclough N (2003) ‘Political correctness’: the politics of culture and language.
 Discourse and Society 14(1): 17–28.

-Goffman, E. (1963).
-Stigma: Notes on the management of spoiled identity.
+Goffman E (1963).
+Stigma: Notes on the Management of Spoiled Identity.
 New Jersey: Prentice-Hall.

-Harris, D. (2015) What Is the Politically Correct?
-Salmagundi, (188/189): 473-483.
+Harris D (2015) What is the politically correct?
+Salmagundi 188/189: 473-483.

-Hoff, P. (2012) Eugen Bleuler’s concept of schizophrenia and its relevance to pre-sent-day psychiatry.
-Neuropsychobiology, 66(1), 6-13.
+Hoff P (2012) Eugen Bleuler’s concept of schizophrenia and its relevance to present-day psychiatry.
+Neuropsychobiology 66(1): 6-13.

-Hughes, G. (2010) Political correctness: A history of semantics and culture.
+Hughes G (2010) Political Correctness: A History of Semantics and Culture.
 Malden, MA: Wiley-Blackwell.

-Ifversen, J. (2002) Europe and European culture - a conceptual analysis, European Societies, 4(1), 1-26.
+Ifversen J (2002) Europe and European culture - a conceptual analysis, European Societies, 4(1), 1-26.

-Johnson, S., Culpeper, J., & Suhr, S. (2003) From politically correct councillors’ to Blairite nonsense’: discourses of political correctness’ in three British newspapers.
-Discourse & Society, 14(1), 29-47.
+Johnson S, Culpeper J and Suhr S (2003) From politically correct councillors’ to Blairite nonsense’: discourses of political correctness’ in three British newspapers.
+Discourse & Society 14(1): 29-47.

-Kanner, L. (1943) Autistic disturbances of affective contact.
-Nervous Child, 2(3), 217-250.
+Kanner L (1943) Autistic disturbances of affective contact.
+Nervous Child 2(3): 217-250.

-Kaplan, S. (1999) Can the Ethiopian Change His Skin?
-The Beta Israel (Ethiopian Jews) and Racial Discourse.
-African Affairs, 98(393), 535-550.
+Kaplan S (1999) Can the Ethiopian change his skin?
+The Beta Israel (Ethiopian Jews) and racial discourse.
+African Affairs 98(393): 535-550.

-Koselleck, R., & Richter, M. (2011) Introduction and prefaces to the Geschichtliche Grundbegriffe: (Basic concepts in history: A historical dictionary of political and social language in Germany).
-Contributions to the History of Concepts, 6(1), 1-37.
+Koselleck R and Richter M (2011) Introduction and prefaces to the Geschichtliche Grundbegriffe: (Basic concepts in history: A historical dictionary of political and social language in Germany).
+Contributions to the History of Concepts 6(1): 1-37.

-Lakoff, R. (2000) The Language War.
+Lakoff R (2000) The Language War.
 Berkeley: University of California Press.

-Loury, G. C. (1994) Self-censorship in public discourse: A theory of “political correctness” and related phenomena.
+Loury GC (1994) Self-censorship in public discourse: A theory of “political correctness” and related phenomena.
 Rationality and Society 6(4): 428-461.

-Mateo, J., & Yus, F. R. (2013) Towards a cross-cultural pragmatic taxonomy of insults.
-Journal of language aggression and conflict, 1(1), 87-114.
+Mateo J and Yus FR (2013) Towards a cross-cultural pragmatic taxonomy of insults.
+Journal of language aggression and conflict 1(1): 87-114.

-Meynell, L. (2017) On political correctness.
+Meynell L (2017) On political correctness.
 Dialogue: Canadian Philosophical Review/Revue canadienne de philosophie 56(4): 799-804.

-Mills, S. (2003) Caught between sexism, anti-sexism and political correctness’: feminist women’s negotiations with naming practices.
+Mills S (2003) Caught between sexism, anti-sexism and political correctness’: feminist women’s negotiations with naming practices.
 Discourse & Society 14(1): 87-110.

-Roberts, P. (1997) Paulo Freire and political correctness.
+Roberts P (1997) Paulo Freire and political correctness.
 Educational Philosophy and Theory 29(2): 83-101.

-Shoham, H. (2018) The Conceptual and Anthropological History of Bat Mitzvah: Two Lexical Paths and Two Jewish Identities.
-Contributions to the History of Concepts, 13(2), 100-122.
+Shoham H (2018) The conceptual and anthropological history of Bat Mitzvah: Two lexical paths and two Jewish identities.
+Contributions to the History of Concepts 13(2): 100-122.

-Stark, C. (1997) Academic freedom, “political correctness”, and ethics.
-Canadian Psychology/Psychologie canadienne, 38(4), 232.
+Stark C (1997) Academic freedom, “political correctness,” and ethics.
+Canadian Psychology/Psychologie canadienne 38(4): 232.

-Suhr, S., & Johnson, S. (2003) Re-visiting ‘PC’: introduction to special issue on ‘political correctness’.
+Suhr S and Johnson S (2003) Re-visiting ‘PC’: Introduction to special issue on ‘political correctness’.
 Discourse & Society 14(1): 5-16.